iron-io/docs/worker/reference/api/index.md

 #### Response

 The response will be a JSON object.
 The `codes` property will contain a JSON array of objects, each representing a code package.
+For information about code objects, see the [Get Info About A Code Package endpoint](#get_info_about_a_code_package).

 Sample: